dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3259: Mutual aid is essential for creating fairness.
+### T3259: Promotes equality, fairness, and mutual support for a just society.

 |Support|
 |---|